October 9, 2013

 Kristine Kalanges is an Associate Professor of Law at the University of Notre Dame Law School and a Faculty Fellow in the Kroc Institute for International Peace Studies at Notre Dame.
 Her first book, Religious Liberty in Western and Islamic Law:...

-Timur Kuran is professor of economics and political science, and Gorter Family Professor in Islamic Studies at Duke University.
-Kuran’s research focuses on the intersection of Islam and economics, including the effect of Islamic economic...
+Timur Kuran is professor of economics and political science and Gorter Family Professor in Islamic Studies at Duke University, as well as an associate scholar with the Berkley Center's Religious Freedom Project.
+Kuran’s research focuses on the...

 Mark Lilla, Professor of Humanities at Columbia University, specializes in intellectual history, with a particular focus on Western political and religious thought.
 Before moving to Columbia in 2007 he taught in the Committee on Social Thought at...